Prefix Sum Array Technique

 int[] count = new int[100 + 1];

-// record how many students have each score
+// record the number of students for each score

 count[score]++;